xaya/xid/ejabberd/README.md

 authentication](https://www.ejabberd.im/files/doc/dev.html#htoc9)
 in a single source file.

-It requires the following command-line arguments to be set:
+It can be configured to support one or multiple servers.
+For each server, the following data bits need to be configured:

+- The application name that should be used for [authentication with Xid](../doc/auth.md).
+For simple usecases, this can just be chosen the same as the server name.
+- The external name of the XMPP server for which authentication should be performed.
+For instance, `chat.xaya.io`.
-- `--xid_rpc_url=URL`:  Must be set to the URL at which [`xid`'s JSON-RPC server](../doc/rpc.md) is listening.
+- The URL at which
+  [`xid`'s JSON-RPC server](../doc/rpc.md) is listening.
   For instance, `http://localhost:PORT` for `xid` running locally on the given port.

-- `--servername=SERVER`:  This specifies the external name of the XMPP server for which authentication should be performed.
-For instance, `chat.xaya.io`.
-- `--application=APP`:  The application name that should be used for [authentication with Xid](../doc/auth.md).
-For simple usecases, this can just be chosen the same as `--servername`.
+One or more servers must be configured with the `--servers` command-line argument in the following form:

+    --servers application,servername,rpcurl
+    --servers app1,server1,rpc1 app2,server2,rpc2,...

 In addition, the following arguments can be passed optionally: